Architectural, Engineering and Related Services Price Index (AESPI)

-The observed population for the AESPI differs from the target population due to the exclusion of the smallest (by revenue) establishments in the five in-scope NAICS industries.
-Within this subset of NAICS 5413, businesses comprising the bottom 10-percentile of the revenue of their industries are excluded from the survey.
-This exclusion is done in an effort to reduce response burden on smaller firms.
+The target population differs from the survey population in that businesses comprising the bottom 10-percentile of the revenue of the NAICS 5413 industry are not included in the survey population.
+This is done to reduce response burden on smaller firms.

 This is a sample survey with a cross-sectional design and a longitudinal follow-up.

 The total sample size was first allocated to each NAICS by revenue and then additional units were added to meet a minimum number of units sampled in each geographical region.

 Data are collected directly from survey respondents.

 Data collection occurs over an eight-week long period beginning on the 15th of the second month of each quarter.